syazsolo/sovereignty/README.md

 # Ferocious Bout 👑

+google it. and to scrap all below, start over, its a good attitude.

 listen, jabba insisted that its a good idea to announce the tournament before the game even existed.
-I told him it sounds woofy. jabba didnt like it. thats why Im here - the one to announce this, so here you go, the Ferocious Bout 👑:
+I told him its woofy. jabba didnt like it. and Im here - the one Jabba wants to read this scroll, so here you go, ferocious bout:

 ## Scroll